 Prescott Public Library is committed to serving all patrons through assistive technology.
 The library offers technology onsite and for checkout, as well as training to get you started.
 For more information, visit the Ask a Librarian on the 2nd floor of the library or call 928.777.1526.

 - NVDA (NonVisual Desktop Access) software on all public library computers.
 NVDA is an application that reads aloud the text displayed on the computer screen.

 - Microsoft Ease of Access settings on all public library computers.
 Ease of Access allows adjustment of computer settings to meet user needs.

-- Magnifying lamps in the Ruffner and West Reading Rooms, and periodical areas on the 2nd floor.
+- Magnifying lamps in the Ruffner Reading Room and and magazine areas on the 2nd floor.

 - A Topaz Magnifier, which magnifies and contrasts printed material, on the 2nd floor in the Ruffner Reading Room.

-- A Clearview Speech machine, which scans printed material, magnifies it and converts it to speech, on the 2nd floor in the Ruffner Reading Room.
+- A Clearview Speech machine, which scans printed material, magnifies it and converts it to speech, on the 2nd floor in the computer area.

 - iPads for checkout and at library service desks, with accessibility features to facilitate communication, including:

 - Voiceover, magnifiers and other iPad accessibility features

 - Listen devices for library programs, classes and tours.
 These portable receivers with headphones provide hearing assistance by connecting to the library’s meeting room sound system.
 Listen receivers are also compatible with various types of hearing aids.

 - Upon request, organizations that utilize the library meeting room can receive training and check out Listen Devices for use in their programs.